 The Guidebook is intended as a general reference source.
 In particular it is used in conjunction with the LRTAP Convention reporting guidelines, and by European Union Member States for reporting under the National Emission Ceilings Directive.
-The Guidebook also remains the recommended source of methodology information for preparing emission inventories of indirect greenhouse gases (i.e. ozone precursors and sulphur dioxide) following the 2006 Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories.
+The Guidebook also remains the recommended source of methodology information for preparing emission inventories of indirect greenhouse gases (i.e. ozone precursors and sulphur dioxide) following the Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories.

 Furthermore, the Guidebook is also frequently used as a reference document by researchers.
 As such it remains the most influential set of emission estimation methods used in air pollution studies in Europe and elsewhere.

-Finally, we would like to warmly thank the various funding bodies, the individuals and organisations that undertook the latest update, and all the numerous experts from TFEIP, Eionet and industry groups who provided comments concerning earlier draft versions.
+Finally, we would like to warmly thank the various funding bodies (especially the EU/EEA), the individuals and organisations that undertook the latest update, and all the numerous experts from the TFEIP, EIONET and industry groups who provided comments concerning earlier draft versions.

-Chris Dore (United Kingdom)

-Martin Adams (European Environment Agency)

-Kristina Saarinen (Finland)
+Chris Dore (United Kingdom) Martin Adams (European Environment Agency) Kristina Saarinen (Finland)

-Co-chairs of the Task Force on Emission Inventories and Projections responsible for the 2016 update of the EMEP/EEA Air Pollutant Emission Inventory Guidebook
+Co-chairs of the Task Force on Emission Inventories and Projections coordinating the 2019 update of the EMEP/EEA air pollutant emission inventory guidebook